Eric Owen Moss

-Eric Owen Moss (born 1943 in Los Angeles) practices architecture with his eponymously named LA-based firm founded in 1973.
+Eric Owen Moss (born 25 July 1943) is an American architect based out of Los Angeles.
+He is the father of American football player Miller Moss.

 Education

-Moss was born in Los Angeles, California, in 1943.
+Moss was born on July 25, 1943 in Los Angeles, California.
 He received a Bachelor of Arts from the University of California, Los Angeles in 1965, his Masters of Architecture from the University of California, Berkeley, College of Environmental Design in 1968 and a second Masters of Architecture from Harvard University Graduate School of Design in 1972.

 Academics

 Moss has taught at Southern California Institute of Architecture (SCI-Arc) since 1974 and served as director from 2002 to 2015.
 He has held chairs at Yale and Harvard universities, and appointments at Columbia University, the University of Applied Arts Vienna, and the Royal Danish Academy of Fine Arts in Copenhagen.